heymikehaynes/crashthearcade/content/blog/2024/do-your-thing.md

   - Social media
 type: post
 ---

-This might sound obvious, but it bears repeating.
+This might sound obvious, but I'm going to say it anyway.

 The internet has no shortage of opinions; some are helpful, and some not so much.
 If you spend too much time worrying about what other people think of what you do, you’ll end up stuck, second-guessing yourself instead of actually doing the thing that fills your tank.
 Let me save us both some time: the opinions of random people don’t matter.